mixuanpan/starboy/README.md

 Authors - Mixuan Pan, Myles Querimit, Cristian Martinez, Safa Islam

-FPGA implementation of Tetris.
+FPGA implementation of Tetris with VGA display.
 Feature AI Accelerator for infernces on an model.

 ## Instructions
 ### Testbench with non-constant indexing